alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **“but he is the Messenger of Allah and the last (end) of the Prophets”** (Quran, al-Ahzab [33]:40)

+**(19).** We believe that there is no Muslim who worshipped Allah alone will remain in Hell forever, even if he committed major sins.
+And we believe that he will be removed from the Hellfire after being punished.

+**(20).** We believe in the descent of ‘Isa ibn Maryam (Jesus son of Mary, peace be upon him) and he will kill the Dajjal (false messiah).

 ---
 ### Our Aims